oracle-livelabs/analytics-ai/essbase-web-ui-introduction/introduction/introduction.md

 * An Oracle account
 * Familiarity with Essbase is desirable, but not required

-*This is the "fold" - below items are collapsed by default*

-In general, the Introduction does not have Steps.

 ## Learn More

-*(optional - include links to docs, white papers, blogs, etc)*

 * [URL text 1](http://docs.oracle.com)
 * [URL text 2](http://docs.oracle.com)